the-turing-way/the-turing-way/book/README.md

 _The Turing Way_ book is built and deployed online using [Netlify](https://www.netlify.com/).

-If you want to deploy the book on Netlify, you'll just need the following settings:
+If you want to deploy the book on Netlify, you'll need the following settings:

 - Base directory: `book/website`
 - Build command: `pip install -r requirements.txt && jupyter-book build .`